salesforce/bazel-java-sdk/README.md

   the dependency tree.
 You will not find libraries such Guava or Spring used by this SDK for this reason.

+#### JDK Runtime Support is Lagging

+Build engineering is often underfunded within companies.
+Toolsets, once built, are commonly unfunded unless a major problem or feature is needed.
+That means forcing users to upgrade the JDK to adopt a new version of the SDK is not friendly.
+For that reason, the SDK will significantly lag in allowing use of newer JDK features.
+That new JDK feature released last month...yeah we won't be using it for years.
+For example, as of October 2022 we are still compatible with a JDK8 runtime.

 #### Approachable Coding Style

 Our industry struggles to bring in new contributors that do not have formal training in software.